basemhesham/Silicon-Sprint-AUC/docs/MODULE1.md

 ---

 ### 6.4 Output Directory Structure

-When the flow runs, LibreLane automatically creates a numbered subdirectory for each step inside the `runs/` folder.
-The numeric prefix reflects the execution order, making it easy to trace your design's journey from RTL to GDS.
+Upon executing a flow, LibreLane generates a structured run directory within the `runs/` folder.
+Each stage of the RTL-to-GDSII journey is captured in a dedicated, numerically prefixed subdirectory.
+This sequential naming convention allows for precise traceability of the design transformation and simplifies the debugging of specific steps.

 ```text
 runs/